dliedtka/portable_chatbot/README.md

 # Portable ChatUI

-Inspired by [Chatbot UI](https://github.com/mckaywrigley/chatbot-ui), Portable ChatUI provides a no-frills UI that allows you to interact with the OpenAI API in settings where a more portable solution is needed (say, for example, you can't install `npm`).
+Portable ChatUI provides a no-frills UI that allows you to interact with the OpenAI API in settings where a more portable solution is needed (say, for example, you can't install `npm`).

 For many OpenAI customers, GPT-3.5, available for free via ChatGPT, is sufficient for many tasks.
 GPT-4 may be needed for more complex tasks, but that need is infrequent enough that it is not cost-effective for users to pay $20 per month for access to GPT-4 via ChatGPT.
 Solutions like Portable ChatUI allow users to pay only for what they use (see [OpenAI API pricing](https://openai.com/pricing)).